GaelL42/boss_voicer/README.md

 -Crazy Archaeologist (talks every 3 ticks)
 -Deranged Archaeologist (talks every 3 ticks)

-I have also not voiced Commander Zilyana due to her high pitch.
+I have also not voiced Commander Zilyana due to her high pitch (I should find a woman to do it).

 The dialogue lines voiced are as follows...